 GPS tracker is especially useful if a dog has a habit of running off and getting lost.

 Due to the longer range of coverage, the tracker sends information using cell service.
-Owner receives the location via the phone.
+The owner receives the location via the phone.
 There is usually a monthly service cost (which can range from $10-$20 a month).
 The tracker may also use Bluetooth if is it within a short distance of the phone.

 There are more electronic components involved in GPS trackers.
 Hence these trackers are bigger and more costly than Bluetooth only trackers.

 Although rare, a tracker may fall off from the dog’s collar (or the collar may break and come off).
 It is not a replacement for traditional methods like a microchip.
-Or a dog tag with owner’s information.
+Or a dog tag with the owner’s information.
 All dogs should be microchipped and wear a dog tag.